coderitter/knight-form/README.md

 - `keep`: Keeps a list of elements
 - `drop`: Drops a list of elements

-Because a form is basically a field you can combine forms into one another.
-Also you can have your form handle not just an object as its value but also an array or a simple number.

 ## Form values

 The fields in your form describe the structure of the object your form should be able to work with.
-You can use those objects to set the values of the fields.
-The field names determine the name of the property on the object.

 ```typescript
 var form = new Form('CharacterEditForm', 'Character').add(